e-kotov/rJavaEnv/README.md

 ## Using `rJavaEnv` with `targets` and `callr`

-Just insert this line into the begining of any script that you run with `targets` or `callr`:
+Just insert this line at the top of any script that you run with `targets` or `callr`:

 ``` r